MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/aip-clientv2.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*
 >
+> **Customers with extended Microsoft support for Windows 7 and Office 2010 can also get Azure Information Protection support for these versions.
+Check with your support contact for full details.*
+>
 > *Instructions for: [Azure Information Protection unified labeling client for Windows](../faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

 The Azure Information Protection unified labeling client for Windows is a downloadable client for organizations that use [sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels) to classify and protect documents and emails.
-This client also has a viewer for organizations that don’t have their own information protection infrastructure but want to consume content that has been protected by other organizations that use a Rights Management service from Microsoft.
+This client also has a viewer for organizations that don't have their own information protection infrastructure but want to consume content that has been protected by other organizations that use a Rights Management service from Microsoft.

 > [!NOTE]
 > This client, also known as just the unified labeling client, is replacing the Azure Information Protection client (classic).
 If you're not sure which client to use, see [Choose which labeling client to use for Windows computers](use-client.md#choose-which-labeling-client-to-use-for-windows-computers).